beegagliardi.com

 $9,500 / month · 3-month minimum

-• Experience infrastructure roadmap ownership — Mapping fragmented AI touchpoints and building the orchestration layer that connects them.
+• Experience roadmap ownership — Mapping fragmented customer touchpoints and building the orchestration layer that connects them.

-• Consolidation & Cleanup — Assessing your existing knowledge and chat surfaces to determine what to sunset, merge, or integrate into a single coherent path.
+• Consolidation and cleanup — Assessing your knowledge, docs, chat, and community surfaces to determine what to sunset, merge, or integrate into one coherent path.

-• Knowledge architecture — KCS implementation, structured content, and article workflows that don't go stale.
+• Knowledge architecture — KCS implementation, structured content, and governance that keeps answers useful over time.

-• Community system design — Positioning community as a core guidance layer (not a side room).
+• Community system design — Positioning community as a practical guidance layer, not a side room.

-• The Intelligence layer — The telemetry of your CX: analytics, feedback loops, health scoring, and the signals that tell you exactly what to fix next.
+• Intelligence layer — Analytics, feedback loops, escalation patterns, and gap mapping that show exactly what to improve next.

 • High-leverage, async-first delivery — Dedicated Slack access for quick unblocks, plus deep monthly strategy reviews and written roadmaps.